 Being on a farm is my happy place.
 So, the next best thing to being on a farm is the Kelowna Farmers’ & Crafters’ Market.
-Personally, I don’t think you can ever have a bad day when you start off wandering the market - experiencing the colours, tastes and smells to help you get a small glimpse into how edible the Okanagan is.
+Personally, I don’t think you can ever have a bad day when you start off at the market - experiencing the colours, tastes and smells to help you get a small glimpse into how edible the Okanagan is.

 The word ‘local’ is a little different in England because it’s more about supporting Great British produce.
 But in Kelowna we have access to pretty much everything we’d ever need; it’s grown and raised right here by people with names and faces and families, and that’s pretty magical.
 So, supporting our local farmers is not only better for the environment and you, but also for building our local community.